 - Simple—throat clearing, coughing, sniffing, grunting, yelping, barking

-- Complex—saying words or phrases that do not make sense in a given situation, saying obscene or socially unacceptable words—called coprolalia
+- Complex—saying words or phrases that do not make sense, saying obscene or socially unacceptable words

-- Behavior therapy can help people with TS learn to substitute their tics with other movements or sounds that are more acceptable.
+- Learning to replace tics with other motions or sounds that are more acceptable.

-- Cognitive behavioral therapy can help reduce obsessive-compulsive symptoms.
+- Cognitive behavioral therapy to reduce obsessive-compulsive behaviors.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.